Coati Kids Club Special Events for 2016

 Mark your calendars now for these fun events!
 And as always, we'll send you an invitation before each one.

-Plus, Coati Kids get discounts to our Summer Museum Explorers kids' camps.
-This year's camps will be from July 22-25 and July 29 - August 1.
-Read more information here.
+- Plus, Coati Kids get discounts to our Summer Museum Explorers kids' camps.
+This year's camps will be from June 6-10 and June 27-July 1.
+Check the camp web page for more information.